The Post-Covid Face of Fundraising Feasibility and Planning Studies

 By Dave Gallagher

-Covid-19 scrambled many things, including the ground rules for feasibility and planning studies for fundraising campaigns.
-It’s time to rethink these studies, the cost, the effectiveness, and the overall approach.
+COVID-19 changed many things, including the ground rules for feasibility and planning studies for fundraising campaigns.
+Based on what we see in the years since pandemic restrictions subsided, we think it’s time to rethink these studies, the cost, the effectiveness, and the overall approach.

 During covid lockdown, studies were conducted via Zoom.
 The acceptance rate for interviews, which was traditionally about 50% in a good study, shot up sometimes to 100% for Zoom interviews.
 That kind of interview acceptance never happened in traditional studies.
 Even as things begin to open, we find most interview subjects continue to prefer the economy and convenience of Zoom.
 We find that the quality of interviews via Zoom is substantially better than by telephone, though lacking the ideal dynamic of a face-to-face meeting.